idno/User-Research/Usability_Testing/Participant_Email.md

-# Email to individual usability study participant
+# Email to Confirm Participation

 __[Name of your usability study]__
 __[Date and time of participant appointment]__